MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 #### 6.4.2
 - Fail code coverage policy if *Use Uncovered Elements* is enabled and there is no code coverage data or the task cannot read the data from Azure DevOps.
 - **!SCOPE CHANGE!** Since we received a lot of feedback after adding the additional security scopes *vso.code_write* and *vso.code_status*, we decided to remove them from the extension again.
 Those scopes do not affect pipeline tasks as their abilities are only tied to the permissions granted to the build service accounts.
-As security and privacy are important topics everybody should be concerned about, we put together detailed infomration in our [FAQ](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/FAQ.md#general).
+As security and privacy are important topics everybody should be concerned about, we put together detailed information in our [FAQ](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/FAQ.md#general).

 #### 6.4.1
 - Add policy result output variables.